PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-start-update-methods.rst

 Game engines like `Unity <https://unity.com>`_, that support a similar design pattern, `use a Start and Update methods <https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html>`_ to implement the behavior of the component.

 The Phaser_ framework does not provide a similar approach, components are not part of the Phaser_ API.
-However, Phaser_ provides a lot of events that you can listen and implement the gameplay.
+However, Phaser_ provides a lot of events that you can handle and implement the gameplay.
 For example, you can simulate the Unity scripting using the |UserComponents|_ and the Phaser_ events.
 You can create an **EventComponent** class that handles the events:

 .. code::